-Do you ever need a little extra something or other to finish off that perfect meal?
-If so, I’ve got a great side dish for you today.
+Do you ever need a little extra something or other to round off that perfect meal?
+If so, I’ve got a great side dish for you.
 Pineapple Pretzel Salad is called a salad, but the truth is – it’s sweet enough to be considered a dessert.
 I’ve been asked for this recipe many times by adults and children.
 Whenever I made this when my kids were little and had friends over, their friends would often ask if I would please give their mom the recipe.

-Although I make this year round, it’s a great dish for special occasions.
-Easter is right around the corner, and this would be a great dish to serve – especially if ham is on the menu.
+Although I make this year-round, it’s a delightful dish for special occasions.
+Easter is right around the corner, and this is a great dish to serve – especially if ham is on the menu.
 But the truth is, it goes well with just about anything.
-You might want to make a double batch if your gang tends to get hungry for seconds.
+Make a double batch if your gang tends to get hungry for seconds.

-This Homemade Pretzel Salad recipe has an unlikely combination of crunchy, salty, sweetness that comes together creating a unique side dish.
-The candied pretzels lend a hand in the salty flavor and crunchy texture while the cream cheese, whipped topping, and pineapple give a sweet taste and creamy texture.
+This homemade pretzel salad recipe has an unlikely combination of crunchy, salty, sweetness that creates a unique side dish.
+The candied pretzels have a salty flavor and crunchy texture while the cream cheese, whipped topping, and pineapple give a sweet taste and creamy texture.
+It’s crunchylicious!

-It’s fantastic made and served on the spot, but you can prepare this ahead of time.
-I mix the cream cheese, pineapple and whipped topping together and then stick it in the fridge.
-Let the candied pretzels cool completely, crumble and then store in an airtight container until ready to be mixed.
+You can prepare this ahead of time.
+Mix the cream cheese, pineapple and whipped topping together and stick it in the fridge.
+Let the candied pretzels cool completely, crumble and store in an airtight container until ready to be mixed.
 About 30 minutes before serving, stir the pretzels into the cream cheese and pineapple mixture.